Allergic bronchopulmonary aspergillosis

 - high attenuation (calcification) in impacted mucus in ~30% 3-4

 - chronic disease may progress to pulmonary fibrosis, predominantly in the upper lobe

 - cavitation: 10%

 Treatment of ABPA is difficult due to the ubiquity of Aspergillus in the environment.
 The main focus of treatment revolves around 8:

 - managing asthma

-- limiting/controlling exacerbations: corticosteroid play a major role
+- limiting/controlling exacerbations: corticosteroid plays a major role

 For mucoid impaction consider: